Code-Institute-Submissions/workout-world/README.md

 *	Kindle Fire HDX

 Changes done to make the webpage responsive on all devices tested:
-*	I changed the schedule from having its breakpoint to col-xl from col-lg because otherwise on iPad Pro Sunday in the schedule dropped down below the other days of the week and stretched the whole width of the screen.
+*	Changed the schedule from having its breakpoint to col-xl from col-lg because otherwise on iPad Pro Sunday in the schedule dropped down below the other days of the week and stretched the whole width of the screen.
-* I changed the reasons section on the homepage from col-lg-3 to col-xl-3, this was made because otherwise the reasons section didn't look good at the ipad pro where it was to thight to fix all the items in this section on in teh same row.
+* Changed the reasons section on the homepage from col-lg-3 to col-xl-3, this was made because otherwise the reasons section didn't look good at the ipad pro where it was to thight to fix all the items in this section on in teh same row.
-*	I changed the padding of the social media icons in the footer because other wide they didn’t fit on the same line on the iPad and Galaxy Fold.
+*	Changed the padding of the social media icons in the footer because other wide they didn’t fit on the same line on the iPad and Galaxy Fold.
-*	I put in a media query for the logo on screen sizes with a wax width of 320px to make the logo smaller because otherwise the logo and navigation menu didn’t fit on the same line and dropped down below the logo instead.
+*	Put in a media query for the logo on screen sizes with a wax width of 320px to make the logo smaller because otherwise the logo and navigation menu didn’t fit on the same line and dropped down below the logo instead.
+* Added a media query on screen sizes with a wax width of 320px for the heading for our memberships section to make the heading smaller because it went outside the screen on the Galaxy Fold.

 ### Browsers
 The webpage is tested on Google Chrome, Mozilla Firefox, Microsoft Edge and Safari.